JimDesu/basis-lang/README.md

 # The Basis Programming Language.

 ## Introduction
 There is no greater technical obscurity than creating a new programming language, and this is my contribution to that heap of better mousetraps.
 It's inspired by aspects of Zig, Julia, Scala, Icon, Haskell, and Kernel.
 The general conception is a "pure" imperative programming language that's simple to learn and easy to read.
-In a world that depends on open source code, clarity is king.
+In a world that depends on open source code now -- and will soon depend on LLM tokens for productivity -- clarity and concision are paramount.

 Guiding Principles:
 - Strong typing saves lives &#9786;